Ordered states of undoped AB bilayer graphene: bias induced cascade of transitions: Model

 \subsection{Tight-binding model}

 The unit cell of the Bernal-type or AB bilayer graphene (AB-BLG) includes four carbon atoms on two sublattices.
-The carbon atoms in the sublattice $B$ of the top layer are located right above the atoms of the sublattice $A$ of the lower layer (such atoms are called dimers), while the atoms in the sublattice $A$ of the top layer are located above centers of the hexagons formed by the atoms of the lower layer (non-dimer sites).
+The carbon atoms in the sublattice B of the top layer are located right above the atoms of the sublattice A of the lower layer (such atoms are called dimers).
+The atoms in the sublattice A of the top layer (sublattice B of the lower layer) are located above (below) centers of the hexagons formed by the atoms of the lower layer (top layer).
+These are nondimer sites.
 The elementary translation vectors for the AB-BLG can be chosen as $\mathbf{a}_{1,2}=a(\sqrt{3},\mp1)/2$, where $a=2.46$\AA\, is the elementary unit length.
 The inter-layer distance for AB-BLG is $d=3.35$\,\AA.

 Below we consider an undoped gated sample of AB-BLG.
 The model Hamiltonian can be presented as a sum of two terms

 where the first term is the single-particle Hamiltonian, while the second term represents the Coulomb electron-electron interaction.
 We start with a short discussion of the single-electron term